aws-samples/whisper-transcription-awsbatch-inferentia-blog/README.md

 ## Solution overview

 The solution architecture depicted in Figure 1 below shows the event-driven Whisper audio transcription pipeline solution with Amazon EventBridge and AWS Batch.
 Since AWS Batch creates a containerized compute environment, it requires a container image to be built and staged in Amazon Elastic Container Registry (Amazon ECR).
-In the AWS Batch job definition, we specify the container image, the Amazon Machine Image (AMI), and Amazon EC2 instance type.
+In the AWS Batch job definition, we specify the container image and resource requirements for each job.
+The Amazon Machine Image (AMI) and Amazon EC2 instance type are configured in AWS Batch compute environment.

 ![hpc-whisper-batch-inferentia](https://github.com/user-attachments/assets/000e9019-2197-4836-a6a4-b1807c49c8d1)
 Figure 1.
 Event-driven audio transcription pipeline with Amazon EventBridge and AWS Batch